Pando National Forest - The Trembling Giant

 • Its weight has been estimated at 13 million lbs (6,000 metric tons) making it the heaviest known organism on Earth.

-• It contains more than 47,000 stems (trunks) of aspen trees with an average age of 130 years.
+• Pando has an estimated 47,000 stems (trunks), each living an average age of 130 years.

 Just like all the aspen trunks that are connected to one large and wonderful Pando tree, we at Pando Coffee believe that we are all connected and each of us can make a difference one step at a time to contribute to a bigger purpose.